-As you can see from the above there are many reasons why a company would benefit from using EDI.
-Frequently larger companies require their trading partners to follow EDI standards in order to do business with them.
-This makes it easy for large companies to communicate electronically with multiple other businesses no matter what types of systems these companies are using.
-Having a universal format for specific document types makes it easy and to submit and receive information – assuming you have the proper systems in place to translate that information.
-Every type of EDI transaction will require some level of integration between two or more systems.
+Larger companies (for example, big-box retailers) commonly require that their suppliers and vendors in the supply chain can support EDI transactions to do business with them.
+This makes it easy for large companies to communicate electronically with multiple other businesses (all following the same data format) no matter what types of systems these companies are using.
+Having a universal format for specific document types makes it easy to submit and receive information from a variety of different partners in the supply chain – assuming you have the proper systems in place to translate that information.
+Every type of EDI transaction will require some level of integration between two or more systems to translate the data.

 If you choose either of the latter options, you will need to make sure that the EDI middleware system or custom system you have developed, can properly integrate into your back-end ERP system.
 This integration will allow the import and export of transactions between your ERP system and approved EDI trading partners.

 For more information and for specific examples of how EDI works, download our Whitepaper: What is EDI.
-This document also takes an in-depth look into which EDI translation option is best for your business.
+This document also takes an in-depth look at the different types of EDI files, provides examples of EDI and compares the different EDI translation options that are best for your business.